ProEnergyVIP/Cortex/README.md

-# Intellifun
+# Cortex Agent Framework

-Intellifun is a Python package designed to simplify the process of building AI agent systems.
+Cortex is a Python framework designed to simplify the process of building AI agent systems.
 With its user-friendly APIs, you can easily create AI agents, manage prompts, handle tools, maintain context, and more.
-Whether you're a beginner or an experienced developer, Intellifun provides the flexibility and power to build robust AI-driven applications quickly.
+Whether you're a beginner or an experienced developer, Cortex provides the flexibility and power to build robust AI-driven applications quickly.

 ## Features